rehierl/node-tree-outliner/3-4-0-design-6.md

 default scopes, but not by possible sectioning node properties.

 **CLARIFICATION**
 A sectioning node always declares a new subsection.
 That is, a sectioning node does not declare some abstract and isolated entity.

 Note that this, by itself, does not allow to conclude that the structure of sections is a single tree of sections.
 That structure can technically still be a list of one or more sections.
 That is, if the universal section is ignored.
-What exactly a tree's structure of sections is, still needs to be determined.
+What exactly the structure of sections is, still needs to be determined.

 <!-- ======================================================================= -->
 ## tree of sections